Thinking of Moving from the PCA to the EPC?

 That’s what makes James’ followup so frustrating: “I am largely concerned about the way [Keller’s] framework is broadly appropriated by his disciples, many of whom populate leadership positions in churches and other Christian ministries.”
 He should have said that in his first essay.
 James is at pains to say he appreciates Keller, even his approach, but thinks a) inadequate Keller’s winsomeness applied to politics and b) inappropriate the way Keller’s framework has been misused by his disciples.
 Then say that.
 Writing an article about how he has moved on from Keller, rather than one about how Keller has been misapplied and there needs to be a recalibration, strikes me as unfortunately cynical.

 James Wood’s First Things article, “How I Evolved on Tim Keller” has prompted a significant response from a variety of quarters.
-He struck a nerve and resonated with a number of people.
 James and I were in the same graduating class at Redeemer Seminary and shared similar church backgrounds at the time, as he detailed in his essay.
 Our school also prominently advertised that we were the first to teach a class built around Keller’s then-recently published Center Church – one of the few gimmicky moments in my education.
 So I have an appreciation for where James is coming from.

 But I think he misread Keller in the neutral world and Keller now.
 I have my differences with Keller, but he is still a man to be appreciated for this season…